Claus1/unigui/README.md

 'edit' handler if defined has a signature edit(table_, edit_mode_now) where the second parameter says is the table edited by the user or not.

 #### Refererences ####
 Unigui support a special mechanism for handling inner reference events.
 They are useful in table fields and shared blocks.
 If a string in a table field started from @ then it considered as a reference.
 If the user clicks such field in non-edit mode then Unigui generates reference event, which comes to dispatch function of its containters.
 First look at its block, if not found than in the screen, if not again User.dispatch will be called, which can be redefined for such cases.
-Any handler can return Reference(element_that_generated_the_event, the_event_value) for raising reference event.
+Any handler can return Reference(element_that_generated_the_event, the_event_value).

 ### Dialog ###